 A lot of things aren't within your control when it comes to saving time but this is within your control.
 You can avoid this simply by properly understanding what you read the first time.

 Being able to deeply understand something the first time you read it, means you don't ever have to spend much time on it again.
 That means you're SAVING time.

 This is what top MCAT scorers know and keep at the back of their mind while studying and trying to master all the sciences.

-  Top scorers know that each time you don't have to revisit a concept, you can spend that time focused on strengthening your ability to apply your knowledge (that's what REALLY matters).
+Top scorers know that each time you don't have to revisit a concept, you can spend that time focused on strengthening your ability to apply your knowledge in passages (that's what REALLY matters).

 The reality is that most pre-meds tell themselves to focus when reading a textbook or while in a lecture.
 It doesn’t work.

 We’ve all done it – ordering ourselves to focus, which is essentially trying to control what you think about.